Peter Snow: Personal life

 Snow has been married twice, and has six children from three relationships.
 His eldest son, French citizen Matthieu, was born before his first marriage, although Snow was not aware of his existence until he was an adult.
 He married Alison Carter in 1964 and the couple had a son (Shane) and a daughter (Shuna).
 They divorced nine years later.

 In 1976 Snow married Ann MacMillan (of the Canadian Broadcasting Corporation since 1981), with whom he has a son, Dan (who is married to Lady Edwina Grosvenor, daughter of the 6th Duke of Westminster), and two daughters, Rebecca and Kate.
-His wife and sister-in-law are great-granddaughters of former British Prime Minister David Lloyd George.
+His second wife and sister-in-law are great-granddaughters of former British Prime Minister David Lloyd George.

 Snow was appointed Commander of the Order of the British Empire (CBE) in the 2006 New Year Honours for his services to Broadcasting.
 His hobbies include model railways, and he has an OO gauge layout installed in his loft.
 In August 2014, Snow was one of 200 public figures who were signatories to a letter to The Guardian expressing their hope that Scotland would vote to remain part of the United Kingdom in September's referendum on that issue.

 He is the cousin of fellow journalist and broadcaster Jon Snow.